saturneric/GpgFrontend/manual/contract.md

 ## GPG Public Key Info

-This is the PGP public key that I use for a long time.
-You can use this public key to establish encrypted communication with me.
-Please use plain text for encrypted communication, do not use rich text formats.
+Here is the PGP public key that I have been using for a long time.
+You can use this public key to establish secure and encrypted communication with me.
+Please use plain text for any encrypted communication and avoid using rich text formats such as HTML.

 ```
 -----BEGIN PGP PUBLIC KEY BLOCK-----